drublic/drublic/content/68-ai-future-of-frontend-engineering/article.md

 </figure>

-Let me talk about the multi platform example from above again: Imagine you want to build a design system that can be used across multiple platforms, such as the web, iOS, and Android.
+Let's talk about the multi platform example from above again: Imagine you want to build a design system that can be used across multiple platforms, such as the web, iOS, and Android.
 Today, this would require writing code multiple times for each platform.
 However, with AI tooling, these adaptations can be done automatically.
 By building a design system once in a single language, engineers could export the code and let machines handle the task of transplanting it into several languages for different platforms.
 This would result in massive time and cost savings, allowing engineers to focus on more complex challenges and innovations.

 Secondly, it could help to **address the shortage of skilled talent** in the frontend development industry.
 With AI tools doing some of the heavy lifting, engineers could be trained to work more efficiently and effectively, allowing them to take on more complex challenges and develop a broader range of skills.